What Is Retinitis Pigmentosa?

 Causes of retinitis pigmentosa

 Almost all types of retinitis pigmentosa are inherited, caused by genetic mutation.
-These faulty genes leads to retinal cells not functioning properly and dying, so the eye is unable to process light that hits these retinal cells, causing gradual vision loss.
+These faulty genes lead to retinal cells not functioning properly and dying, so the eye is unable to process light that hits these retinal cells, causing gradual vision loss.

 There are many genes that cause retinal cells to stop working, so there are many different types of RP.